TristanEDU/notes/docs/projects/robot-face.md

 </details>

 - The issue is when I change the positioning to absolute, fixed or sticky it disapears everywhere.
-I cant even find in it in the dev tools.
-This may be a result of using relitive units when I was doing this... *Nevermind that was not the issue it does the same thing when I use pixels as well.*
+I cant even find in it in the dev tools. ~This may be a result of using relitive units when I was doing this...~ *Nevermind that was not the issue it does the same thing when I use pixels as well.*
+	- It turned out that I needed to manually set the width and aperently a second top of the `.robot-hair-style`.
+This makes it visible but does not fix the relitive positioning and I find the extra top selector very odd... [without the top selector](../assets/Robot-face-without-top.png) [with the top selector](../assets/Robot-face-with-top.png)